 This model is ideal for long-term and complex projects.
-The development process is divided into stages (sprints) and estimated monthly, allowing for flexibility in adding new features without a complete approval procedure.
+The development process is divided into prods (sprints) and estimated monthly, allowing for flexibility in adding new features without a complete approval procedure.
 The time and material model focuses on results, rather than just building a feature list, leading to better outcomes and time-saving.

 Surf uses this model, which clients appreciate for its transparency in pricing and fast feedback.
 Sprint Zero is a great way to estimate costs and get a better understanding of the finished product.
 It takes 1-3 weeks and costs about 5% of the full project price.
 Learn more and try it out.

 - A marketplace application development cost depends on technologies you choose and features you want to see there.